Spence Green: Making the World Multilingual with AI-Powered Translation

 SG: Yes.
-I mean, here's the way that I would characterize it from the investor point of view: What are they valuing?
-They're valuing the present value of future cash flows.
+I mean, here's the way that I would characterize it from the investor point of view, what are they valuing?
+They're, they're valuing the present value of future cash flows.
+Right?
 These businesses that are 85 percent gross margin that kick off a bunch of cash and have attractive sales efficiency have all this cash, which they can plow into sales and marketing.
 And that's all good.
 But I think the problem is that the products are much easier to reproduce.
 So you have twenty startups that are all trying to do the same thing, and there will eventually be two that win and take most of the profits and hopefully you pick the two that win.
-I think these machine learning businesses are much harder operationally to get right.
+I think these machine learning businesses, they're much harder operationally to get right.

 Like [Michael] Porter talks about, there's product differentiation and cost differentiation, it's the two classic vectors of competitive differentiation, but there's a third that he added later on, which is operational excellence.
-And I think that's mostly where these vertically integrated machine learning companies come in.
-If you can actually master the operational part, that's very difficult to get right.
+And I think that's mostly where these vertically integrated machine learning companies come in, is if you can actually master the operational part, that's very difficult to get right.